kmexnx/excel-to-pdf-mcp/README.md

 # Excel to PDF MCP Server

-An MCP (Model Context Protocol) server that can convert Excel (.xls/.xlsx) and Apple Numbers (.numbers) files to PDF.
+An MCP (Model Context Protocol) server that can convert Excel (.xls/.xlsx) and Apple Numbers (.numbers) files to PDF format.
+This tool integrates with AI assistants like Claude to enable file conversion directly through the conversation.

 ## Features

 - Convert Excel files (.xls, .xlsx) to PDF
 - Convert Apple Numbers files (.numbers) to PDF
-- Runs as an MCP server for AI assistant integration
+- Integrates with AI assistants via the Model Context Protocol
+- Secure file handling that respects project boundaries
-- Easily installable and runnable via npx
+- Easy installation via npm

 ## Requirements

-- Node.js 14 or higher
+- Node.js 16 or higher
 - LibreOffice (for the conversion process)

 ## Installation

 ### Install LibreOffice

+LibreOffice is required for the conversion process.
+Install it according to your operating system:

 #### On macOS:
 ```bash